-Digital communication has made PR increasingly measureable and focused on business impact, but true client satisfaction is rare without the underpinning of a strong client-agency relationship.
+Digital communication has made PR increasingly measurable and focused on business impact, but true client satisfaction is rare without the underpinning of a strong client-agency relationship.

 We spend ages interrogating a client brief and trying to understand how to best engage their target audiences, but how much time do we really take to understand the actual client contacts?

-Matching individuals and teams to clients and understanding people’s personality types is something that’s underpinned how we do things at Wildfire since we started the agency.
+Matching individuals and teams to clients and understanding people’s personality types has underpinned how we do things at Wildfire since we started the agency.
 This practice can also help colleagues understand and work with each other better.

 Myers Briggs is probably the most famous model for mapping personality type.
 However, we favour Insights Discovery, which is a much simpler process involving four easy-to-remember colours, making it an efficient way to think about and manage personality types.